 The automatic sleep mode minimizes Flash device energy consumption.
-The device automatically enables this mode when addresses remain stable for $t{ACC}+50$ ns.
+The device automatically enables this mode when addresses remain stable for $t{ACC} + 50$ ns.
 The automatic sleep mode is independent of the CE#, WE#, and OE# control signals.
 Standard address access timings provide new data when addresses are changed.
 While in sleep mode, output data is latched and always available to the system.
-I{CC4} in Table 7 on page 25 represents the automatic sleep mode current specification.
+I{CC4} in the DC Characteristics table represents the automatic sleep mode current specification.